 Where I’m Starting

-I am 6-foot tall and weighing in at 249.4 pounds at the beginning of this challenge.
+I am 6 feet tall and weighing in at 256.4 pounds at the beginning of this challenge.
 I have a tendency to put on muscle mass relatively easily.
 So, aiming for something like 180 pounds is somewhat unrealistic unless I want to look like a cancer patient.
 Not to mention that my bones are more dense than average, thanks to genetics.

 My current goal is just to get as close to the 210-pound mark as possible before taking a look at my overall physique and blood work.
 At that point, we’ll strategize what comes next.
 But for now, let’s lower my blood pressure and burn some fat.